devopsdojoconsortium/dojoconsortium.org/content/en/docs/workflow-management/code-review.md

 ## Tips

-- Automated Code Review processes like linting and static code analysis.
+- Automate coding standards instead of reviewing for them.
-- Code review that there are tests that meet the acceptance criteria agreed upon by the team.
+- Focus the review on the tests and code readability.
+The tests should meet the acceptance criteria agreed upon by the team.
 - Keep pull requests small.
-Look in to [Work Decomposition](/docs/work-decomposition/work-breakdown) for guidance.
+Look into [Work Decomposition](/docs/work-decomposition/work-breakdown) for guidance.
+- Use synchronous code review to remove communication delays.
 - As the person being reviewed, remember the 10 Commandments of Code Review
   - Thou shalt not take it personally
   - Thou shalt not marry thy code